LucaMartinoia/bluesky-SIMCOM/README.md

 </p>

 <p align="justify">
 Beyond analyzing attack scenarios, SIMCOM also aims to serve as a testing ground for cyber-defense strategies.
 It enables users to implement, verify, and evaluate the effectiveness of various mitigation techniques in a controlled environment.
-SIMCOM is built upon [BlueSky](https://github.com/TUDelft-CNS-ATM/bluesky), an open-source research-grade air traffic management (ATM) simulator.
+SIMCOM is built upon <a href="https://github.com/TUDelft-CNS-ATM/bluesky">BlueSky</a>, an open-source research-grade air traffic management (ATM) simulator.
 By leveraging BlueSky's modular architecture, SIMCOM significantly extends its capabilities with additional features tailored to cyber-security experimentation.
 </p>

 ## Background

 <p align="justify">

-[ADS-B](https://skybrary.aero/articles/automatic-dependent-surveillance-broadcast-ads-b) is a surveillance technology increasingly adopted worldwide in both civil and military aviation.
+<a href="https://skybrary.aero/articles/automatic-dependent-surveillance-broadcast-ads-b">ADS-B</a> is a surveillance technology increasingly adopted worldwide in both civil and military aviation.
 It is a cornerstone of next-generation air traffic management due to its ability to provide real-time, high-accuracy aircraft position data.
 </p>

 <p align="justify">